What percentage of us (roughly) are people pleasers?

 The examples above show that people pleasers will try so hard to please and gain other people’s approval that they are indeed at risk of losing their identity and losing control over their environment.
 When that happens, others will neither expect nor respect the people pleaser’s opinions, which is not a real representation of the people pleaser’s real self in any case, because they have never been voiced as part of the discussion or decision-making in the past.

-What kind of families create people pleasers and how do we become people pleasers?
+What kind of families create people pleasers?
+How do we become people pleasers?

-There are several types of families that create people pleasers, including families in which the children feel that they are not loved or appreciated by their parents, families in which the child needs to constantly seek the parent’s love and approval, or families in which the parents’ themselves are people pleasers.
+There are several types of families that create people pleasers.
+For example, a child may become a people pleaser when they feel that they are not loved or appreciated by their parents.
+In some families the child needs to constantly seek the parent’s love and approval.
+Or, in some families the parents’ themselves are people pleasers.

 In the first example, the child will try to gain their parents’ love by being compliant and obedient for fear of being rejected by their parents’ unpredictable reactions.
-In the second example the child will comply with their parents’ own needs and demands to seek their love approval, while in the last example, the child will simply learn the behaviour from their parents.
+In the second example, the child will comply with their parents’ own needs and demands to seek their love approval.
+The last example shows us how the child will simply learn the behavior from their parents.

 None of these family dynamics are conducive to growing and nurturing a true sense of self and instilling self-confidence.